The battle rages on…

 Other compact options such as the Boss GT-1 and the Mooer Audio GE200 do exist, I’ve talked about them in this review below, which also talks about the Helix Floor and others.
 Check it out:

-What model is your choice ?
+What compact amp modeller with multi-effects for guitar model is your choice ?
 Others coming that you know about ?
 Drop me a line.